rladies-aurora/202502-Python-in-R/setup-instructions/setup-after-installing-python.md

 2. Install the {png} package (a dependency of reticulate that is not well managed yet): `install.packages("png")`

+3. Follow step 3–5 for Mac & Linux users to create a `conda` environment with a python 3.8 (preferred)
-3. Find your path to miniconda by typing `which python` in a terminal (Git Bash on Windows) outside of RStudio
+4. Find your path to miniconda by typing `where python` in a terminal (Git Bash on Windows) outside of RStudio

-4. Specify that {reticulate} should use the miniconda version of Python in your `.Rprofile` file:
+5. Specify that {reticulate} should use the miniconda version of Python in your `.Rprofile` file:

   - type `usethis::edit_r_profile()` into the R console inside RStudio, and an `.Rprofile` file from your HOME directory should open in RStudio
   - add this to your `.Rprofile` file: `Sys.setenv(RETICULATE_PYTHON = "path_to_miniconda's_python")` replacing `"path_to_miniconda's_python"` with the path to your miniconda Python.
 In Windows, you need `\\` instead of a `\` to separate the directories, for example my path here would be: `C:\\Users\\tiffany.timbers\\miniconda3\\python.exe`.

-5. Open Global Options in RStudio and in the Terminal sub-menu, select "Custom" as the "New terminals to open with" option, and add the path to GitBash (should be something like `C:/Program Files/Git/bin/bash.exe`) as the "Custom shell binary" option.
+6. Open Global Options in RStudio and in the Terminal sub-menu, select "Custom" as the "New terminals to open with" option, and add the path to GitBash (should be something like `C:/Program Files/Git/bin/bash.exe`) as the "Custom shell binary" option.
 Finally set `-l` (lower case L) as the option for "Custom shell command-line options".

 <img src="../imgs/custom-terminal.png" width=500>

-6. **Restart R!** Open R and close the terminal tab.
+7. **Restart R!** Open R and close the terminal tab.
 Open a new terminal.

 <img src="../imgs/new-terminal.png" width=y00>

-7. Start using Python in RStudio by typing `reticulate::repl_python()` in the R console, or running a line of Python code from a Python script from the RStudio editor by Cntrl + enter.
+8. Start using Python in RStudio by typing `reticulate::repl_python()` in the R console, or running a line of Python code from a Python script from the RStudio editor by Cntrl + enter.
 Or by running scripts from the terminal inside RStudio.